SysKitTeam/docs-point/installation-and-configuration/deploy-on-premises/configure-syskit-point-on-premises.md

 ### Database Configuration

-Provide MS SQL Server name and SQL Server database name.
+Provide MS SQL Server and database names.

 {% hint style="warning" %}
-**How to enter the server name?**
+**How to enter the MS SQL Server name?**

 * if you are using the default instance type “servername”, or “FQDN”
 * if you are using a named instance type “servername\instancename”, or “FQDN\instancenameˇ